 White-collar crimes are often associated with high-profile businessmen or women.
 The upper class of people usually commits these crimes.
+Visit this page to see if someone has an arrest record.
 The name is derived from‘ blue collar’ and ‘white-collar,’ which differentiate the lower or middle class from the upper class.

 In a nutshell, a white-collar crime is nothing but a professional committing a crime for some reason.
 If you or someone you know might need a skilled law professional to defend your case, contacting a Galveston criminal defense lawyer would be in your best interest.